Updated April 15, 2025

 Keeping your garden clean and well-maintained can deter rats.
 This includes removing clutter and keeping compost in rodent-resistant bins.

-Rat Burrows and Home Foundations
+Rat Tunnels and Home Foundations

-Rat Burrows and Pest Control Professionals
+Rodent Control and Pest Control Professionals

 If you’re dealing with a rat infestation, it’s always best to seek help from a professional pest control service like Banner Pest Control.
 We have the expertise and tools to effectively handle rat burrows and other pest-related issues.